Updated 2026-03-08

 Resend

 Modern transactional email API with best developer experience.
-Email-only but excellent if that's all you need.
+Email-only but excellent if that's all you need from OneSignal's email channel.

 Resend's React Email integration lets you build email templates as React components with TypeScript support, and the SDKs feel years ahead of OneSignal's email API in terms of developer ergonomics.
 At $20/month for 50,000 emails with a generous 3,000 emails/month free tier, it's affordable for most transactional use cases.
 The limitation is clear: no push notifications, no marketing features, no subscriber management—it's a completely different tool than OneSignal.
 Best for developers who only need transactional email and want the cleanest possible integration experience.